 1. Acknowledge She Is a Mother

 Give her a call and tell her over the phone.
 Or just show up on her doorstep.
 Look her in the eyes and say “Happy Mother’s Day.
 I know this day is so incredibly hard.
 I want you to know that you are still a mother.
 I’m so proud of you.
 And I’m so grateful for you.”

 It can be a simple, “I know this day hurts, but I love you and am thinking about you” card or a handwritten letter about how much she means to you and how your heart breaks watching her grieve.
 The gesture will show she is not forgotten and will bring so much comfort to her aching heart.

 Flowers may seem simple and obvious.
 But she will most likely feel left out and un-acknowledged on Mother’s Day.
 Giving her the gift that most mothers receive is a thoughtful way to remind her that you are supporting her as a mother.

-Many families go out for brunch on Mother’s Day, so why shouldn’t she?
+Many families typically go out for brunch on Mother’s Day, so why shouldn’t she?
 Drop off her favorite breakfast and cheers a mimosa to how strong she is and how proud you are of her.
-If going out and being around moms being celebrated sounds overwhelming, pick up her favorite brunch and enjoy it from the comfort of her home with yoga pants.
+If you’re not nearby, order her favorite brunch delivery and let her enjoy it from the comfort of her home with a comfy pair of joggers.

 5. Ask How She’s Doing